devops-hive/terraform-github-repository/README.md

-### Terraform GitHub Repository
+## Terraform GitHub Repository Module

-This module creates a GitHub repository and the associated resources using terraform.
-The module aims to provide a simplified way of creating github repository resources within a very short time while covering all the necessary configurations.
+The Terraform GitHub Repository module simplifies the process of creating GitHub repositories and associated resources using Terraform.
+This README provides instructions and examples for quickly setting up repositories with essential configurations.

 [GitHub Documentation](https://docs.github.com/en/repositories)

 [Terraform Documentation](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/repository)

 ## Scope

-This module currently creates resources that are under the GitHub's free plan.
-In future releases, the module will cover features offered in Teams and Enterprise plans.
+This module currently supports the creation of GitHub repositories under the free plan.
+Future releases will extend support to include features available in Teams and Enterprise plans.
+Please ensure that you have a valid GitHub account and necessary credentials before using this module.

 ## Basic example of how to create a single repository using this module
 ```
+module "basic_repo" {
+  source      = "devops-hive/repository/github"
+  name        = "basic-repository"
+  description = "Basic repository created using the devops-hive terraform module"
+  visibility  = "private" # Choose from "private," "public," defaults to public
+}
 ```

 ## Basic example of how to create multiple repositories using this module
 ```
+module "multiple_repos" {
+    source      = "devops-hive/repository/github"
+    for_each    = local.repositories
+    name        = each.key
+    description = lookup(each.value, "description", null)
+    visibility  = lookup(each.value, "visibility", "public")
+}

+locals {
+  repositories = {
+    example-repo-1 = {
+      description = "Example repository 1 created using Devops-Hive terraform module"
+      visibility  = "private"
+    }
+    example-repository-2 = {
+      description = "Example repository 2 created using Devops-Hive terraform module"
+    }
+  }
+}
 ```

 Feel free to customize the configuration based on your needs.